matiasnaess/matiasnaess/README.md

 - 👋 Hi, I’m @matiasnaess
-- 👨‍💻 CloudOps, mostly.
-And then a bit backend.
-And a bit frontend...
+- 👨‍💻 CloudOps and Fullstack
 - ☁️ Cloud Software Engineer
-- 🌱 Studying Backend Development
 - 📫 How to reach me - matiasnaess.no

 <!---